Office of Sustainability

 The University of Arizona’s Office of Sustainability coordinates environmental sustainability programs, initiatives and communication across the university, working with students, faculty and staff to ensure that the UA continues to be a leader in sustainability among its peers.

 Indeed, the UA’s commitment to sustainability was recognized in 2012 with a gold rating for sustainability by the Association for the Advancement of Sustainability in Higher Education (AASHE), which is considered the gold-standard in third-party assessment.

 In addition to engaging with Business and Student Affairs units, as well as student groups and clubs, the Office of Sustainability coordinates the activities of the UA Green Fund Committee and works closely with the President’s Advisory Council on Environmental Sustainability.

 The Office of Sustainability is located in Likins Hall at the northeast corner of 6th Street and Highland Avenue.
 Stop by to say hello!
 Or email a staff member with a particular question, idea or concern.
 Learn about current Office of Sustainability staff below.

 Tucson, AZ 85721-0182

 Julia is the Office of Sustainability's Coordinator of Sustainability Programs.
 Julia oversees the UA’s student-directed Green Fund, and helps coordinate UA’s EcoOps representatives, who engage employees on working and living sustainably.
-Julia has a Bachelor’s degree in Early Childhood Education as well as a teaching credential in Elementary education.
-For 16 years prior to coming to the UA, she managed a doctor’s office that concentrated on holistic living.
+Julia has a bachelor’s degree in early childhood education as well as a teaching credential in elementary education.
+For 16 years prior to coming to the UA, Julia managed a doctor’s office that concentrated on holistic living.
 One of her goals is to initiate a sustainability outreach program for businesses around Tucson to offer guidance and suggestions on how they can function more sustainably.